sunfishcode/wasm-reference-manual/WebAssembly.md

 *Limited Local Nondeterminism*.

-> All instances of nondeterminism in WebAssembly are explicitly described as such with a link to this section.
+> All instances of nondeterminism in WebAssembly are explicitly described as such with a link to here.

 ["undefined behavior"]: https://en.wikipedia.org/wiki/Undefined_behavior